Everything You Need to Know If You're Traveling to Baguio

 How to Get There

-Victory Liner and Genesis have resumed their point-to-point operations from Cubao to Baguio with daily trip schedules.
-You are required to present your negative test and QR-coded tourist pass upon boarding.
+Victory Liner (P576) and Genesis (P740) have resumed their point-to-point operations from Cubao to Baguio with daily trip schedules.
+You are required to present your QR-coded tourist pass upon boarding.

 Where to Stay